freedomofpress/securedrop-docs/docs/admin/deployment/tor_pow.rst

 Follow the instructions above for :ref:`enabling the proof-of-work defense
 <enable_tor_pow>`, but answer ``no`` at the prompt::

-    Enable Tor's proof-of-work defense against denial-of-service attacks for the *Source Interface*?: no
+    Enable Tor's proof-of-work defense against denial-of-service attacks for the Source Interface?: no